-Email marketing can be a big revenue driver for most eCommerce businesses, brands can generate between 25-35% of their annual revenue through email.
-In this blog post, we’ll go over the main goals of emails marketing, cover the list of core email flows, and give you some guidelines to know which email flows should you build first in order to grow the revenue of your eCommerce brand.
+Email marketing can be a big revenue driver for most eCommerce businesses.
+Brands can generate anywhere between 25-35% of their annual revenue through email!
+Strap yourself in as we go over the main goals of emails marketing, cover the list of core email flows, and give you some guidelines to know which email flows you should build first in order to grow the revenue of your eCommerce brand.

 An Overview of Email Marketing

-We’ll go over the core email flows your brand should implement first, and help you prioritize those that will be most useful to help you grow your business.
+We’re going to go over the core email flows your brand should implement first to help you prioritize those that will be most useful to business growth.

 There are 4 billion daily email users across the world, and 99% of them check their inbox every day.

-We are rapidly moving towards a privacy-first digital marketing ecosystem, where people will think twice before giving out their personal information, making it harder for brands to target, retarget and deliver a personalized digital experience to customers.
+We are rapidly moving towards a privacy-first digital marketing ecosystem, where people will think twice before giving out their personal information.
+This makes it harder for brands to target, retarget and deliver a personalized digital experience to customers.

 - Turning visitors (nonbuyers) into customers.